sberbank-ai-lab/embeddings-valid/README.md

 ```
 These results will be collected and presented in report

+## Error handling
+Some folds can fail during execution.
+There are some strategies to handle it:
+  - fail: don't collect report until all folds will be correct
+  - skip: collect report without missing scores.
+Allow rerun failed task

 ## Config
 All settings should be described in single configuration file.
 Report preparation splits on task and execution plan prepared based on config.